There were a lot of things I was expecting, when I started this new YouTube project.

 It was called: My Life in Bon Jovi songs.

-so naturally I expected a wild and exciting trip down memory lane.
+Naturally I expected a wild and exciting trip down memory lane.

 In particular to the eighties.